Hardback

 Critical Acclaim

-‘This book offers readers a true comparative vision of contract law using a case-oriented and problem-based approach.
-For non-European readers, we are quite impressed by its genuine “comparative” methodology which is not limited to the European “big three” but extends to many other jurisdictions.
+‘As non-European readers, we are impressed by the book’s genuine comparative methodology which is not limited to the European “big three” but extends to many other jurisdictions.
 For example, the new Chinese Civil Code of 2021 is largely cited, the analysis such as on the battle of forms and the transfer of ownership in movable property provides a precious reference for our Chinese jurists.’

-– Shi Jiayou, Renmin University of China and Executive Director of the National Research Center of Civil and Commercial Law, China
+– Shi Jiayou, Renmin University of China, Executive Director of the National Research Center of Civil and Commercial Law, China

 Acclaim for previous editions: